 - By Mail: You may vote using your proxy card by completing, signing, dating and returning the proxy card in the self-addressed, postage-paid envelope provided.
 If you properly complete your proxy card and send it to us in time to vote, your proxy (one of the individuals named on your proxy card) will vote your shares as you have directed.
 If you sign the proxy card but do not make specific choices, your shares, as permitted, will be voted as recommended by our board of directors.
 If any other matter is presented at the annual meeting, your proxy (one of the individuals named on your proxy card) will vote in accordance with his or her best judgment.
 As of the date of this proxy statement, we knew of no matters that needed to be acted on at the meeting, other than those discussed in this proxy statement. - Via the Internet: You may vote at www.proxypush.com/EVOK, 24 hours a day, seven days a week.
-Have your proxy card available when you enter the website and use the Company Number and Account Number shown on your proxy card.
-Votes submitted through the Internet must be received by 11:59 p.m., Eastern Time, on May 1, 2019. - By Telephone: You may vote using a touch-tone telephone by calling 1-855-686-4811, 24 hours a day, seven days a week.
+Have your proxy card available when you enter the website and use the Company Number and Account Number shown on your proxy card. - By Telephone: You may vote using a touch-tone telephone by calling 1-855-686-4811, 24 hours a day, seven days a week.
 Have your proxy card available when you call and use the Company Number and Account Number shown on your proxy card.
-Votes submitted by telephone must be received by 11:59 p.m., Eastern Time, on May 1, 2019. - In Person: You may still attend the meeting and vote in person even if you have already voted by proxy.
-To vote in person, come to the annual meeting and we will give you a ballot at the annual meeting.